-(1) Includes compensation attributable to the aggregate incremental cost of the personal use of the corporate airplane for Barbara P. Ruhlman, \$7,238.
+(1) Includes compensation attributable to the aggregate incremental cost of the personal use of the Company airplane for Barbara P. Ruhlman.
 The aggregate incremental cost of the personal use of the corporate aircraft is determined on a per flight basis and includes the cost of the fuel used, the hourly cost of aircraft maintenance for the applicable number of flight hours, landing fees, trip-related hangar and parking costs, crew expenses and other costs specifically incurred.
-Imputed income is assessed to Mrs. Ruhlman amounting to the equivalent of a first class ticket for a comparable flight.
+Imputed income is assessed to Mrs. Ruhlman amounting to the equivalent of a first class ticket for comparable flights.